jtheisen/reconciler/ideas.md

 Somewhat related to this is that in the case of collection nav props whose values are part of the extent, a null value should simply lead to an exception rather than being interpreted as an empty collection.

-All of this also implies a subtle change in semantics.
+All of this implies a subtle change in semantics.

-Also, Setting the `Id` key property as in one of the sample code above can only work on leaves until the Key Consistency Requirement Drop is implemented as well.
+Also, setting the `Id` key property as in one of the sample code above can only work on leaves until the Key Consistency Requirement Drop is implemented.

 ### Inheritance support